Expanding the plastics life cycle

 • Durable solutions for greenhouses that help farmers grow their crops all year long.

-• Long-lasting mulch solutions that use less material and help increase crop production rates by reducing the frequent need to collect and replace used plastic film.
+• Long-lasting mulch solutions that use less material and help increase crop production rates.

 • Tough, puncture-resistant films for grain silos to reduce loss and spoilage.